Carpenter Ant Control in Chicagoland, the Greater Rockford Region and Southern Wisconsin

 Appearance

 Among the largest of ants, 1/4 to 1/2″ long.
-The most common species is black, but some are dark red or brown.
+The most common species is the Eastern black carpenter ant, but some are dark red or brown.
+Carpenter ant workers are polymorphic meaning they come in different sizes.

 Habitat